HOME : LMS : GWR : LNER : MISC : ABOUT US : SEARCH

 Stretton on Fosse Station

 Situated some 4 miles 12 chains from Moreton-in-Marsh, Stretton-on-Fosse was a small, single-platform station with a small, prefabricated building which, according to Messrs.
-Jenkins and Carpenter, was 'similar to others erected at Various places throughout the GWR system during the 1880s'.
+Jenkins and Carpenter, was 'similar to others erected at various places throughout the GWR system during the 1880s'.
 The passenger platform was about 170 feet long with a small cottage adjacent for the railway staff and families.
 Platform equipment included a single bench seat, two station nameboards (later reduced to one) and a selection of porter's barrows.
 Stretton-on- Fosse as a station did not first appear in the timetables when the line re-opened in July 1889 but passenger trains did call by request at the adjacent Golden Cross Inn until the station was completed in November 1892.

 They continue, 'the station was served by a single, dead-end siding which could accommodate approximately six short-wheel base wagons and which was accessed by a two-lever ground frame locked by a key attached to the wooden train staff.
 Because the siding trailed in the down direction, it was normally accessed by trains bound for Shipston-on-Stour.
 However, southbound trains were permitted to stop short of the siding in order that loaded wagons could be detached.
 The locomotive and passenger vehicle(s) would then draw forward into the platform and, after the guard had operated the points, the wagons were gravitated into the goods yard'.
+The station closed to passenger services on 8th July 1929 and to goods traffic in May 1941.

 Stretton on Fosse looking towards Morton in the Marsh with the single siding on the left complete with loading gauge